m-lego/m65/README.md

 the lego keyboard
 =================

   current iteration... this is a departure from the normal matrix keyboard.
-I am using seeduino xiao rp2040 or nrf52840 (probably samd21 will work too but I have none to test) and also play with zmk as firmware.
+I am using seeduino [xiao rp2040](https://wiki.seeedstudio.com/XIAO-RP2040/) or [nrf52840](https://wiki.seeedstudio.com/XIAO_BLE/) (probably samd21 will work too but I have none to test) and also play with zmk as firmware since I was curious on bt.
 Since xiao does not have enough pins for the full matrix...
 I use a hybrid approach, rows are direct pins while columns use 2 HC595 shift registers chained.
-I have also dropped the oled since there is little use for it. a proof of concept can be seen in here https://gitlab.com/m-lego/m4
+I have also dropped the oled since there is little use for it.
+A proof of concept can be seen in [here](https://gitlab.com/m-lego/m4)

   ![3d render rev7](pics/m65_3d_rev7.png)